Penhill Benefice

 West Witton - daily

-Church Afternoon Tea: 2-4pm, Wednesdays February 19th and March 19th in Redmire Village Hall.
+Church Afternoon Tea: 2-4pm, in Redmire Village Hall on Wednesday 17th September.

 Prayer Fellowship

-The Prayer Fellowship meets on the 4th Tuesday of each month at 7.30 pm at Aysgarth Institute to pray together for the benefice, the wider church, local, national and international issues, and for personal concerns and each other.
+The Prayer Fellowship usually meets on the 4th Tuesday of each month at 7.30 pm at Aysgarth Institute to pray together for the benefice, the wider church, local, national and international issues, and for personal concerns and each other.
 We begin with a Bible Reflection and short discussion.
-The next meeting is on Tuesday February 25th.
+The next meeting is on 23rd September.

 Aysgarth Gift Day